“The earliest battles were internecine and costly, piles of dead crowding battle-lines that barely moved.”

-“I had to count out each coin as the fastidious ten-year-old logged them in his notebook, five long minutes for a plastic cup of lemonade.”
+“The fastidious little twerp had me count out each coin as he logged them in his notebook, five long minutes for a plastic cup of power-mix lemonade.”

 I’ve touched roses and smelled the sweet blossoms of spring.
 Naked in the summer moonshine.
 I’ve stood on the low-tide breakers at dawn, sun rise over the Caroline coast.
 Beauty, as you’d have it, golden leaves that drift to the lawn –I am no stranger: a come-home whiff of birch burning on a fire stove.
 The slow fall of snowflakes that christen the lawn.
 We’re children, in the comfort of the warmth indoors.
 Shake-out a cold sweater.
 Leave the dust for the motes.
 Wake for the burning sun.